 From time to time, VCAD offers scholarships for specific programs to eligible students.
 Ask your Student Financial Planner if you qualify for one or more of these programs.
-It is important to note that there may be additional sources of third-party funding available to you.
-Many private businesses and community groups offer grants and scholarships to eligible students.
+It is important to note that many private businesses and community groups offer grants and scholarships to eligible students.
+There may be additional sources of third-party funding available to you.
 Inquire with organizations in your area for more information.

-You will be informed of all fees related to your program of study during the admission process.
+During the admissions process, we will inform you of all fees related to your program of study.
 Program costs may include fees for tuition, registration, learning guides, kits, and course materials.
-Tuition may be paid through student loan disbursements or by cash, cheque, VISA, MasterCard, or Interac.
+Tuition payments are paid through student loan disbursements, cash, cheque, VISA, MasterCard, or Interac.

 Contact your Student Financial Planner to set up an interest-free payment schedule that fits your needs and budget.